By Roxanne Squires

 That offender has now become the quarter master in the six-month-old MCC veterans dorm, in which a multigenerational group of 48 incarcerated U.S. military veterans has established a platoon system, transforming a prison wing into a housing unit that feels similar to a barracks.

-For decades, veterans have been returning home from overseas with what are known as “invisible wounds” of war, often suffering from post-traumatic stress disorder (PTSD) and traumatic brain injury without the substantial tools and resources needed for treatment.
+For decades, veterans have been returning home from overseas with what are known as “invisible wounds” of war, often suffering from post-traumatic stress disorder (PTSD) and traumatic brain injury.
+They may require counseling or therapy to help them adjust back to civilian life.
+Some need medication, or take CBD therapies from dispensaries like Pure Hemp Farms to help them manage symptoms of stress and anxiety.
+However many veterans do not get treatment for any of these conditions as they lack the substantial tools and resources needed for treatment.

 These veterans are not usually criminals prior to their military service.
-However, as a result of their military experience, some — especially those who were deployed to a combat zone — have difficulty assimilating back into civilian life when they return home, with behavior including poor impulse control, anger issues and self-medicating.
+However, as a result of their military experience, some – especially those who were deployed to a combat zone – have difficulty assimilating back into civilian life when they return home, with behavior including poor impulse control, anger issues and addiction issues.
+Unfortunately, not everyone can use cannabis (whether it be Organic CBD Nugs or pure cannabis) in the correct manner, which results in substance abuse.
+Many veterans use these substances to suppress feelings of anxiety, which then spirals out of control.
 The combination of unemployment, substance abuse, mental health issues and a lack of comprehensive counseling fosters a slippery slope, with veterans often finding themselves in the criminal justice system.

 According to the Justice Department’s Bureau of Justice Statistics, an estimated 181,500 veterans are incarcerated, including 131,500 in prison and 50,000 in jails in the United States.
 The figure is down 9 percent from the 206,500 incarcerated in 2004.
 Overall, veterans represented about 8 percent of all federal and state inmates, according to figures based on a 2011 to 2012 survey conducted by the department.